RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - The purchasers were present at all times.
         - Mrs Sadiq was a religious person.
 The mufti quoted several religious authorities and said that she would be rewarded in the afterlife.
       - Held
-        - [21] In the ... “third party” case ... evidence must ... show that
+        - [21] In the ... "third party" case ... evidence must ... show that
-          - 1. [the third party] had influence over [a party to the contract –‘influenced party’];
+          - 1. [the third party] had influence over [a party to the contract –'influenced party'];
-          - 2. that [the third party] exercised that influence so that what [the influenced party] did was the result of the influence rather than [the influenced party]’s will; and that
+          - 2. that [the third party] exercised that influence so that what [the influenced party] did was the result of the influence rather than [the influenced party]'s will; and that
-          - 3. [the other party to the contract] unconscientiously derived a benefit from the conduct of [the influenced party] knowing that that conduct was a result of the influence of [the third party] rather than [the influenced party]’s will.
+          - 3. [the other party to the contract] unconscientiously derived a benefit from the conduct of [the influenced party] knowing that that conduct was a result of the influence of [the third party] rather than [the influenced party]'s will.
 (Barrett J)
-        - The case is one in which Mrs Sadiq, under the religious influence of Mufti Naiem, contracted to dispose of property to [the purchasers] who had notice of that influence and the effect of it upon Mrs Sadiq’s will.
+        - The case is one in which Mrs Sadiq, under the religious influence of Mufti Naiem, contracted to dispose of property to [the purchasers] who had notice of that influence and the effect of it upon Mrs Sadiq's will.
           - The bargain under which they received a benefit from Mrs Sadiq is therefore one which equity regards as unconscionable and will not allow to be enforced against Mrs Sadiq.
   - THIRD PARTY PRESUMED UNDUE INFLUENCE
     - Bank of NSW v Rogers (1941) 65 CLR 42